aaronshaver/universal-math-wars/notes.md

 ## Design

+- Display name and username because would be useful for changing obscene names, giving people rename ability
 - For event log + leaderboards: to save on db reads, compute once on backend, then serve in-memory versions to all clients
 - Try to keep DB access centralized to one file (database.py) so that migrating to a new db (like Postgres) is easier
 - No math operators, just numbers + power-ups